 Linguists have long been fascinated with this isolated language that seems to be a relic from a bygone era.

-Mario Pei’s 1949 study analyzed the difference between the Romance languages and Latin determined that Sardinian was the closest, in terms of phonology, inflection, syntax, vocabulary and intonation at 8% different, as opposed to nearest rival standard Italian (based on the Tuscan Dialect) at 12%.
+The linguist Mario Pei’s 1949 study analyzed the difference between the Romance languages and Latin determined that Sardinian was the closest, in terms of phonology, inflection, syntax, vocabulary and intonation at 8% different, as opposed to nearest rival standard Italian (based on the Tuscan Dialect) at 12%.
 Latin had been in Sardinia since Roman arrival in the year 238 BC.
 It has been argued that Sardinian was the first language to split off from Latin and belongs in its own category as opposed to the other Continental Romance languages.

 Sardinian is to its core a Romance Language.
-In the below table from Orbilat (a phenomenal language about Romance Languages) we see how close Sardinian and the other major Romance Languages are to each other.
+In the below table from Orbilat (a phenomenal website about Romance Languages) we see how close Sardinian and the other major Romance Languages are to each other.

 Table of Lexical Similarities between the Modern Romance Languages (in %)